tkomasa/Star-Citizen-Python-API-Wrapper/README.md

 ## Getting Started:
 1. Step one is getting your API key [here](https://starcitizen-api.com/startup.php#getting-started).
-2. Place it into a `.env` file in the wrapper folder as one line:
+2. Place it into a `.env` file in the main directory containing one line:

 ```.env
 export STARCITIZEN_API_KEY = "YOUR KEY HERE"